-Highlights of a visit to South Africa’s Eastern Cape Province
+Highlights of South Africa’s Eastern Cape Province

 Leaving the Garden Route eastward brings you to one of the largest, and most off-the-beaten-path regions of South Africa – the Eastern Cape Province.
 Stretching almost a 1,000 km between the Bloukrans River and the northern province of Kwa-Zulu Natal, this province has a mix of climatic regions (from dry desert in the Great Karoo to green, agricultural lands in the northeast) and is characterized by a wild and rugged coastline.
 It includes the traditional homeland of the Xhosa, the 2nd largest tribe in South Africa, called the Transkei.
 Eastern Cape province is also referred to as ‘Adventure Province’; a popular region for surfing, sand-surfing, swimming, hiking, horseback riding, paragliding, and biking – as well as authentic cultural activities.